CodeYourFuture/github-tracker/README.md

 - `GITHUB_TOKEN`: Create a [GitHub personal access token]
     - **Note**: this is provided automatically in GitHub Actions
 - `GOOGLE_CREDENTIALS`: Credentials required to access the Google Sheets API (see below for details).
+- `E2E_TEMPLATE`: Sheet ID of the template to use for the end-to-end test.
 - `SPREADSHEET_ID`: The spreadsheet ID is shown in the sheet URL: `https://docs.google.com/spreadsheets/d/<here>/edit#gid=0`.
 - `WORKSHEET_NAME` (default `"GitHubData"`): The worksheet where the usernames will be listed.
 - `USER_RANGE` (default `"A2:A"`): The range where the usernames will be listed.